 TGbe editor: insert the following paragraph at P421L37 of 11be draft 2.2:

+A non-AP STA addressed by an MU-RTS TXS Trigger frame with the Triggered TXOP Sharing Mode equal to 2 may either perform PIFS recovery within the allocated time or perform a backoff within the allocated time when the non-TB PPDU transmission is not successful (#12420).
+How it chooses among these options is implementation dependent.

 9.2.5 Duration/ID field (QoS STA)

 9.2.5.2 Setting for single and multiple protection under enhanced distributed channel access (EDCA)